The Rutgers-Camden MFA comprises 39 total credits, or 13 courses:

 Three literature classes (9 credits)

-Our world-class scholarly faculty is at your disposal, and we allow you to pursue your literary interests by taking classes in our graduate program in English.
+Our world-class faculty is at your disposal, and we allow you to pursue your literary interests by taking classes in our graduate program in English.
+Offerings change regularly and have included:

 Three craft classes (9 credits)

 Craft classes are literature classes taught from the writer’s perspective.
 In these classes, we examine the techniques published writers use to create their successful works.
-Offerings include:
+Offerings change regularly and have included:

 - Writing the Child